cosmicqbit/cosmicqbit/README.md

 ## We're Using GitHub Under Protest

-This project is currently hosted on GitHub.
+My projects are currently hosted on GitHub.
 This is not ideal; GitHub is a proprietary, trade-secret system that is not Free and Open Souce Software (FOSS).
 We are deeply concerned about using a proprietary system like GitHub to develop our FOSS project.